jina-ai/examples/advanced-vector-search/README.md

 These vectors are [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform) descriptors for some image dataset.
 The example is easily adapted for use with larger datasets from the same source which can be found [here](http://corpus-texmex.irisa.fr/).
 For this demo, a vector is considered to be a document and only one chunk per document is used.

+In this example, we use Faiss and Annoy Indexer Vectors from the hub (https://hub.docker.com/r/jinahub/pod.indexer.faissindexer) (https://hub.docker.com/r/jinahub/pod.indexer.annoyindexer).

+This example will show how the same index created with an index Flow can be used to be queried using different type of indexers.

+This example also shows how to evaluate ranking results with the different indexers, and adds the search with NumpyIndexer (that uses exhaustive search) (close to 100% recall) to compare

 Before moving forward, we highly suggest completing/reviewing our lovely [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101) and [Jina "Hello, World!"👋🌍](https://github.com/jina-ai/jina#jina-hello-world-).

+We encourage you to try different indexers and different options for other indexers to see what gets the best results and performance.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->